Books for Manufacturing Design Engineers-1

 In addition to addressing design aspects, the handbook also focuses on the critical tasks of manufacturing, developing, and validating engineering prototypes.
 It underscores the integration of product engineering into the overall commercialization process and emphasizes the attributes of "thinking like an engineer" while meeting sponsor expectations.

 These concepts are reinforced with industry examples and are explained within the context of the Goldsmith Commercialization Model.
 Importantly, the text incorporates the entrepreneurial mindset into each phase of product development, including Arizona State University (ASU) Fulton Schools of Engineering (FSE) EM@FSE 2.0 indicators in the phase exit checklists.
-While the handbook uses mechanical engineering projects as a baseline, it is broadly applicable to single discipline, multi-discipline, and trans-discipline team-based product design and development projects across all engineering disciplines.
+While the handbook uses mechanical engineering projects as a baseline, it is broadly applicable to single-discipline, multi-discipline, and trans-discipline team-based product design and development projects across all engineering disciplines.

 The seven books highlighted in this article provide invaluable insights, methodologies, and approaches that manufacturing design engineers can leverage to enhance their product development and design capabilities.
 By embracing these resources, engineers can make informed decisions, create customer-centric products, and drive positive change in the manufacturing industry.